failgood/failgood/README.md

 # FailGood

-Multithreaded test runner for Kotlin focusing on simplicity, usability and speed.
+Failgood is a test runner for Kotlin focusing on simplicity, usability and speed.
 Now including a simple mock library.
 Still zero dependencies.

 ## Goals / Features